2nd Annual Conference on Politics and Computational Social Science (PaCSS)

 Register for the conference at our registration page.
 Registration is $50 before August 12, 2019 and $100 after that.
 Seating is limited, so please register early to ensure space.
 The conference includes breakfast, lunch, coffee, snacks and a reception with bar and hors d’ oeuvres.

-Pew Research Center is pleased to host two parallel training workshops (see tab above, if link does not work in your browser) at their office in downtown D.C.
+Pew Research Center is pleased to host two parallel training workshops (see side navigation bar, if link does not work in your browser) at their office in downtown D.C.
 These workshops will focus on two key areas: 1) natural language (NLP) processing techniques and their application to social science questions; and 2) deep learning techniques with applications to image analysis for social scientists.
 Participants will be given hands-on experience building and training models in these subject areas and will also be able to meet members of Pew Research Center’s Data Labs team.
 Workshops will run from 2pm to 5pm Tuesday August 27.
 Light snacks and coffee will be provided.
 Cost per participant is $25.

 PACSS 2019 is sponsored by the McCourt School of Public Policy Data Science for Public Policy Program, the Office of Provost Robert Groves, Georgetown University and Sage Publishing and the Pew Research Center.